The Evolution of Police Long Guns

 . . . are so-called because rubber and beanbag projectiles can still kill, especially if fired at close range.
 However, given a choice, most suspects would probably prefer rubber bullets to lead.

-It’s important to note, though, that if he had suddenly charged after being struck ineffectively with the less lethal munition, officers would have no choice but to use deadly force.
+It’s important to note, though, that if he had suddenly charged after being struck ineffectively (or missed) with the less lethal munition, officers would have had no choice but to use deadly force.
 In any such operation, a “lethal cover” officer MUST be present, with deadly force firearm at the ready.

 One of the greatest dangers of “less lethal” is that unless it is a dedicated platform, lethal ammo might accidentally get chambered.
 I know of one Airport Authority department where each patrol vehicle had a shotgun–with a red painted stock, to be kept loaded with only beanbag rounds.

-Like explosive breaching, using Avon rounds to blow a door off its hinges is fun, and may even be necessary in some specific situations, but in my limited experience rams and Halligan tools are just as effective, not much more time consuming, and less risky.
+Like explosive breaching, using Avon rounds to blow a door off its hinges is fun, and may even be necessary in some specific situations, but in my limited experience rams and Halligan tools are just as effective, not much more time consuming, and less risky for innocents or hostages on the other side of the door.

 Patrol Rifles Become the New Normal